 Your body is built to repair itself and our goal is to save your ACL, not replace it.
 We offer a non-surgical alternative for ACL tears that requires advanced injection skills using X-ray guidance, which may aide the healing of your ACL tear, while reducing pain and increasing function.

-Dr. Shah is a pain management physician who specializes in treating debilitating and painful conditions through various interventional orthopedic therapies.
+Dr. Shah specializes in treating debilitating and painful conditions through various interventional orthopedic therapies.
 His philosophy for treating patients is based on staying current with the latest pain management and regenerative techniques so that he can provide the best possible care for his patients.

-In 2014, Dr. Shah founded the Regenerative Institute where he began treating patients by utilizing their own platelets and stem cells to regenerate tissue.
-Dr. Shah is dual board certified in Anesthesiology and Pain Medicine through the American Board of Anesthesiology with a subspecialty certification in Pain Medicine.
+In 2014, Dr. Shah founded the Regenerative Pain Spine and Joint where he began treating patients by utilizing their own platelets and bone marrow concentrate, which contains their own stem cells.
+Dr. Shah is dual board certified in anesthesiology and pain medicine with a subspecialty certification in pain medicine.

-On a personal note, Dr. Shah is an avid do-it-yourselfer and makes every effort to stay current on technology.
+He is also an avid do-it-yourselfer and makes every effort to stay current on technology.
 In his spare time, he enjoys cooking, traveling and spending time with his family.

 Areas treated: Cervical Spine (Not Upper Cervical or CCI)*, Elbow, Foot & Ankle, Hand & Wrist, Hip, Knee, Lumbar Spine, Shoulder, Thoracic Spine